lumapps/dbt-docs/bi-tools/tableau/README.md

-# Using Tableau Software with the Lumapps Datalake
+# Using Tableau Software with the LumApps Datalake

-## Connecting Tableau software to the lumapps datalake
+## Connecting Tableau software to the LumApps datalake

 **prerequisite**:
 * You already have created a service account and this service account was given proper permissions by the lumapps team.